bbauska/JS-Programs/README.md

   }
   console.log(`Game complete!
 Your final score is: ${score} out of ${animals.length}`);
 }

-// Start the Guess the Animal Game guessTheAnimalGame();
+// Example: Start the Guess the Animal Game guessTheAnimalGame();
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->